solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

     ```sql
     SELECT
-       listing_id,
-       data IS JSON ARRAY,
+    	data -> 'amenities' IS JSON ARRAY as amenities,
-       data['id'] IS JSON OBJECT
+    	data -> 'host_verifications' IS JSON OBJECT as host_verifications,
+    	data IS JSON as datacolumn,
+    	data -> 'id' IS JSON SCALAR as id
     FROM
-       listings LIMIT 1;
+    	listings;
     ```

     ![Alt text](media/02_02_json_04.png)

-5. When combining the above, you can create intricate `CASE` statements based on the target type:
+5. When combining the above, you can create intricate `CASE` statements based on the target type (in the event that it could be mutiple types):

     ```sql
     SELECT